Colors of the fall above Bohinj: Pokljuka, Triglav Lakes, Vogel

 Triglav Lakes, the Big Lake, Julian Alps, Triglav, Slovenia

 Arguably the most beautiful Alpine valley in Slovenia, the Triglav Lakes Valley extends about eight kilometers from the 1,294 m elevation above the steep wall of Komarča above Lake Bohinj to the 1,933 m elevation not too far from Triglav itself.
-If you’ve ever wanted to make a trek around there, typical Triglav treks combine an ascent to Triglav with a walk through the Triglav Lakes Valley.
-Not a total shocker, right?
+If you’ve ever wanted to make a trek around there, typical Triglav treks combine an ascent to Triglav with a walk through the Triglav Lakes Valley

 Continue reading.